henesy/blog/content/concy0/index.md

 In mathematical terms, we could make some kind of definition like 'one to many' then 'many to one' relationships, but I am unfortunately not a mathematician.

-There are a vast number of ways to go about fulfilling the preceding definitions, but in Go our scenario is typically that we want to write a program which is [concurrent](https://go.dev/blog/waza-talk), [does not share memory](https://go.dev/blog/codelab-share), [and nowadays](https://go.dev/blog/go1.18) - [might use polymorphism](https://go.dev/doc/tutorial/generics).
+There are a vast number of ways to go about fulfilling the preceding definitions, but in Go our scenario is typically that we want to write a program which is [concurrent](https://go.dev/blog/waza-talk), [does not share memory](https://go.dev/blog/codelab-share), [and nowadays](https://go.dev/blog/go1.18) - [might use parametric polymorphism](https://go.dev/doc/tutorial/generics).

 For the record, I do not particularly like the examples given in the Go generics documentation, so I reject them and substitute my own.
 This is almost certainly motived by most of my polymorphic programming being in [Limbo](https://seh.dev/limbgo/) where I ended up [writing my own examples](https://github.com/henesy/limbobyexample).